 Science is starting to substantiate that nature is not just a luxury, but also a significant part of the human experience.
 For example, being outside has proven to positively effect symptoms of ADHD, reduce stress, and improve cognition.
 A recent article in The New York Times noted that doctors are now prescribing time in nature.
 While more data is still being collected, human instinct, common sense, and an urgent need to untether from the tentacles of technology is driving us to reconnect to the earth.

-“Going outside moves you to another level of consciousness—it gets you to think differently,” says certified personal trainer Brian Bradley.
+“Going outside moves you to another level of consciousness—it gets you to think differently,” says postural alignment specialist Brian Bradley, vice president of Egoscue.
 “When you leave your phone behind and get out in the wind and the trees, you actually start partaking in your environment.”
 And what’s more, especially for those who have struggled with mental health issues, getting in touch with nature and learning outdoor skills prove to be powerful healers.
 “It’s about connection—with yourself and the environment around you,” Bradley emphasizes.
 “Nature gets you out of your head and into your heart.
 And your heart is your instinct.”
 Wilderness and adventure therapy programs have been using the outdoors as a therapeutic tool for decades.